 This music arose unintentionally during program optimization and was made possible by the "misuse" of switches installed for debugging delay line memory.
-Media scholar, Miyazaki, described the practice of listening to sounds generated by algorithms and their bit patterns, integrated into programming, as "Algo-rhythmic Listening" [16].
+Media scholar Miyazaki described the practice of listening to sounds generated by algorithms and their bit patterns, integrated into programming, as "Algo-rhythmic Listening" [16].

 Doornbusch warns against ignoring these early computer music practices simply because they did not directly influence subsequent research [13, p.305].
-Indeed, the sounds produced by the Pilot ACE challenge the post-acousmatic historical narrative, which suggests that computer music transitioned from being democratized in closed electro-acoustic music laboratories to being embraced by individual musicians.
+Indeed, the sounds produced by the Pilot ACE challenge the post-acousmatic historical narrative, which suggests that computer music transitioned from being democratized in closed electro-acoustic music laboratories to individual musicians.

 This is because the sounds generated by the Pilot ACE were not created by musical experts, nor were they solely intended for debugging purposes.
 Instead, they were programmed with the goal of producing interesting sounds.
-Moreover, these sounds were tied to the hardware of the acoustic delay line memory-a feature that is likely difficult to replicate, even in today's sound programming environments.
+Moreover, these sounds were tied to the hardware of the acoustic delay line memory-a feature that was likely difficult to replicate, even in today's sound programming environments.

-Similarly, in the 1960s at the Massachusetts Institute of Technology (MIT), Peter Samson exploited the debugging speaker on the TX-0, a machine that had become outdated and was freely available for students to use.
+Similarly, in the 1960s at MIT, Peter Samson took advantage of the debugging speaker on the TX-0, a machine that had become outdated and was freely available for students to use.
 He conducted experiments in which he played melodies, such as Bach fugues, using "hoot" instruction [17].
+Samson's experiments with the TX-0 later evolved into the creation of a program that allowed melodies to be described using text within MIT.